Hamidalavi/Javascript-tips/learn/0-papular-sentences.md

 3. When we call addOne(3) , it adds 3 (its inner y ) to the 1 (remembered by x ), and we get 4 as the result.
 4. When we call addTen(13), it adds 13 (its inner y ) to the 10 (remembered by x ), and we get 23 as the result.

+## **Custom Property**

-**custom property**: Objects are interesting. you can add custom property in object, even if there is no property in it.
+Objects are interesting. you can add custom property in object, even if there is no property in it.
 For example:

 ```js
 let obj = { hamed: 23, ali: 22 };